-And as our success has grown, so have the number of companies trying to replicate our service.
+And as our success has grown, so have the number of companies trying to replicate some of our functionalities.
 We expect nothing less.

 But when you compare Ahrefs to competing solutions, you’ll notice that:

-- There are a few fundamental things that none of our competitors can copy, no matter how hard they try (such as our web crawler, which is the second most active after google, or how we process clickstream data to get unique insights about search queries).
+- There are a few fundamental things that none of our competitors can copy, no matter how hard they try (such as our web crawler, which is the second most active after google, or the way we process clickstream data to get unique insights about search queries).

 - We release a never-ending stream of new tools/features/improvements.
-Some of these features may be simple, but the speed at which we make changes is too fast to keep up with.
+Some of these features may be simple, but the speed at which we make changes is quite challenging to keep up with.

-Yes, people try and copy us.
-But instead of agonizing over it, we channel our energy towards staying one step ahead of the competition.
+Yes, people try and copy some of the things that we do.
+But instead of agonising over it, we channel our energy towards staying one step ahead of the competition.

-So if you live in fear of someone copying you, stop.
+So if you live in fear of someone copying you — stop that.
 You’re wasting your time.
 It’s always going to happen.